WRF Physics¶

 mp_physics=40

-Similar to option 10, but with CESM aerosol added.
-This option must be used with the MSKF cumulus scheme (option 11); This option requires an input file - Download the CESM RCP4.5 data and then link to one of the two files available after unpacking the file.
+Similar to Morrison Double-moment, but with CESM aerosol added.
+This option is only valid with the Multi-scale Kain-Fritsch cumulus scheme (cu_physics=11) and requires CESM RCP4.5 data - after downloading, unpack the file and link one of the available files to the directory where wrf.exe is run.

 No publication available for this specific scheme